NorESMhub/NorESM/runmodel/advanced.rst

 A compset is a collection of configuration parameters which describe a specific case.
 NorESM has several pre-defined compsets.
 The CCSM users guide provides information on configuring your own compsets.
-The compsets define things like //how many processors will be used in this case //, //which options go to cam_oslo in this case //
+The compsets define things like *how many processors will be used in this case*, *which options go to cam_oslo in this case*

 For existing composets, search for the file config_compsets.xml in your
 $NORESM folder.
 They can also all be printed by going to $NORESM/scripts